-- Through the OCR complaint portal at https://ocrportal.hhs.gov/ocr/portal/lobby.jsf - By mail to: U.S. Department of Health and Human Services, 200 Independence Ave.
-SW, Room 509F, HHH Building, Washington, DC 20201 - By phone at: 1-800-368-1019 (TTY/TTD: 1-800-537-7697)
+- Through the OCR complaint website at https://ocrportal.hhs.gov/ocr/portal/lobby.jsf - By mail to: U.S. Department of Health and Human Services, 200 Independence Ave.
+SW, Room 509F, HHH Building, Washington, DC 20201 - By phone at: 800-368-1019 (TTY/TTD: 800-537-7697)

-Complaint forms are available at www.hhs.gov/ocr/office/file/index.html.
+Complaint forms are available at hhs.gov/ocr/office/file/index.html.

 Amerigroup provides free tools and services to people with disabilities to communicate effectively with us.
-Amerigroup also provides free language services to people whose primary language isn't English (e.g., qualified interpreters and information written in other languages).
+Amerigroup also provides free language services to people whose primary language isn't English (for example, qualified interpreters and information written in other languages).
 These services can be obtained by calling the Member Services number on their member ID card.

-If you or your patient believe that Amerigroup has failed to provide these services, or discriminated in any way on the basis of race, color, national origin, age, disability, gender or gender identity, you can file a grievance with our member advocate via:
+If you or your patient believe that Amerigroup has failed to provide these services or discriminated in any way on the basis of race, color, national origin, age, disability, gender, or gender identity, you can file a grievance with our member advocate via:

-- Mail: 823 Congress Ave., Suite 1100, Austin, TX 78701 - Phone: 1-800-600-4441/STAR Kids 1-844-756-4600 (TTY 711), and ask for a member advocate - Email: dl-txmemberadvocates@anthem.com relationship with, or association with, a member of a protected class (i.e., race, color, national origin, gender, gender identity, age or disability).
+- Mail: 2505 N. Highway 360, Suite 300, Grand Praire, TX 75050 - Phone: 800-600-4441/STAR Kids: 844-756-4600 (TTY 711), and ask for a member advocate - Email: dl-txmemberadvocates@anthem.com a relationship with, or association with, a member of a protected class (race, color, national origin, gender, gender identity, age, or disability).

-Equal Program Access on the Basis of Gender
+Equal program access on the basis of gender

 Amerigroup provides individuals with equal access to health programs and activities without discriminating on the basis of gender.
-Amerigroup must also treat individuals consistently with their gender identity, and is prohibited from discriminating against any individual or entity on the basis of a
+Amerigroup must also treat individuals in a manner consistent with their gender identity and is prohibited from discriminating against any individual or entity on the basis of

-Amerigroup may not deny or limit health services that are ordinarily or exclusively available to individuals of one gender, to a transgender individual based on the fact that a different gender was assigned at birth, or because the gender identity or gender recorded is different from the one in which health services are ordinarily or exclusively available.
+Amerigroup may not deny or limit health services that are ordinarily or exclusively available to individuals of one gender to a transgender individual based on the fact that a different gender was assigned at birth or because the gender identity or gender recorded is different from the one in which health services are ordinarily or exclusively available.